Local government in India

-Local government in India is governmental jurisdiction below the level of the state.
+Local government in India is a governmental jurisdiction below the level of the state.
 Local self-government means that residents in towns, villages and rural settlements are the people who elect local councils and their heads authorising them to solve the important issues.
 India is a federal republic with three spheres of government: union, state and local.
-The 73rd and 74th constitutional amendments give recognition and protection to local governments and in addition each state has its own local government legislation.
+The 73rd and 74th constitutional amendments give recognition and protection to local governments and in addition, each state has its own local government legislation.
 Since 1992, local government in India takes place in two very distinct forms.
-Urban localities, covered in the 74th amendment to the Constitution, have Municipality but derive their powers from the individual state governments, while the powers of rural localities have been formalized under the panchayati raj system, under the 73rd amendment to the Constitution.
+Urban localities, covered in the 74th amendment to the Constitution, have a Municipality but derive their powers from the individual state governments, while the powers of rural localities have been formalized under the panchayati raj system, under the 73rd amendment to the Constitution.

 Within the Administrative setup of India, the democratically elected Local governance bodies are called the "municipalities" (abbreviated as the "MC") in urban areas and the "Panchayati Raj Institutes (PRI)" (simply called the "panchayats") in rural areas.

-There are 3 types of municipalities based on the population (the criteria differs from state to state), Municipal Corporation (Nagar Nigam) with more than 1 million population, Municipal Councils (Nagar Palika) with more than 25,000 and less than 1 million population, and Municipal Committee (Town Panchayat) with more than 10,000 and less than 25,000 population.
+There are 3 types of municipalities based on the population (the criteria differ from state to state), Municipal Corporation (Nagar Nigam) with more than 1 million population, Municipal Councils (Nagar Palika) with more than 25,000 and less than 1 million population, and Municipal Committee (Town Panchayat) with more than 10,000 and less than 25,000 population.